krystalyzx/DistributedKmeans/README.md

 ## Features
 * Stable K-means.
 Since K-means is sensative to initialization, train 50 K-means models, each with some random initialization, and picks the model with the lowest total sum of distances
 * Load balancing.
 MasterServer records the performance (i.e., time to task completion) of each ResourceNode, assigning more tasks to faster node.
 * Backup tasks.
 If a ResourceNode fails to reponse in a reasonable time frame, MasterServer reassigns its tasks to other ResourceNode who have already complete their tasks.
+* Visualization.
+Clients can view the classification results by opening `frontend/index.html`.
+All data entries will be plotted and entries belong to different cluster will have different colors.